jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 04: Balance risk types ⚖️
-Taking a balanced sample from each risk type (political, security and economic) appears to increase accuracy by a few percentage points, likely because it improves the model's ability to distinguish between underrepresented risk types.
+Taking a balanced sample from each risk type (political, security and economic) appears to increase accuracy by a few percentage points, likely because it improves the model's ability to distinguish underrepresented risk types.
 [See notebook.](Notebooks/04_balance_risk_types.ipynb)

 #### Risk type imbalances